Matiowsky, Arnold Andrew

 It is with deep sadness and much love we announce the passing of Valerie Lynn Matheson-Hall on May 5, 2024 at Riverview Health Centre in Winnipeg at the age of 63 after a courageous battle with cancer.

 She leaves to cherish her memory her two children Breanna Hall (Tomas Kulczycki) of Winnipeg, Manitoba and Brayden Hall of Ste.
 Rita, Manitoba, sisters Bev (Jay) Hitchen and Cindy Matheson of Medicine Hat, Alberta, as well as nephews, cousins, and extended family and friends.
-She was predeceased
+She was predeceased by her parents David and Elsie Matheson of Souris, Manitoba, and former husband Dale Hall of Winnipeg.

 More, Norval Arthur